-As the presenter, looking at a sea of faces who look mind-numbingly bored will only make you more nervous, talk faster and try and get the presentation over with asap, which is not going to help you effectively deliver your message.
-Not only can interacting with your audience help them to understand what you are saying, they are also more likely to retain the information and pay attention.
+Not only can interacting with your audience help them to better understand what you are saying, they are also more likely to retain the information and pay attention.

 The perfect starting point is to ask a straightforward question that will warm up the audience.
-The best way to do this it to ask a question that everyone can answer e.g. an anonymous question about themselves.
-A simple task will help the audience to focus on the presentation and tune into what you have to say.
+This is a simple way to turn your audience from listeners to active participants from the get go.
 Moreover, it will help you to relax before you get into the main body of the presentation and deliver your most important points.
-Check out some icebreaker templates.

 A quiz competition is an amazing way to have some fun with your audience.
 The quiz can be used both for educational purposes such as a test, but also just to have a game of trivia.
 Testing your audience’s knowledge in this way will mean they are more relaxed and also reinforce what they have just heard and learnt.
 If you want some quiz inspiration, check out our quiz competition templates.